Research by Kyriacos Kareklas and Colleagues

-Topics: personality, individual plasticity, spatial memory, learning, collective behaviour & cognition, lateralised sensing, contest behaviour, noise pollution
+Topics: personality, individual plasticity, spatial memory, learning, collective behaviour & cognition, lateralised sensing, contest behaviour, assessment strategy, noise pollution, parental behaviour

 As springtime takes over, robins are increasingly using their song to communicate their aggressiveness and attain territory for breeding, but new evidence by our group shows that this may be difficult in noisy conditions.Typically information about a bird's aggressiveness is provided in the rate and magnitude of their song.
 However, the complexity of a song's acoustic structure can also harbour information.
 The study explores the role of song complexity for communicating aggressiveness and the impacts of its susceptibility to noise.